godot-rust/book/src/recipes/resource-saver-loader.md

 # `Resource` savers and loaders

-The [`ResourceFormatSaver`] and [`ResourceFormatLoader`] classes allow you to serialize and deserialize your godot-rust resource-derived classes with a custom procedure, as well as define new recognized file extensions.
-This is mostly useful if you have resources that contain
+The [`ResourceFormatSaver`][godot-saver] and [`ResourceFormatLoader`][godot-loader] classes allow you to serialize and deserialize your Rust
-_pure Rust state_.
-"Pure" in this context refers to members of your struct that don’t have any `#[var]` or similar annotations, i.e. Godot isn't aware of them.
+`Resource`-derived classes with a custom procedure, as well as define new recognized file extensions.
+This is mostly useful if you have resources that contain _pure Rust state_.
+"Pure" in this context refers to members of your struct that don’t have any `#[var]` or similar annotations, i.e.
+Godot isn't aware of them.
 This can easily be the case when you work with Rust libraries.

 The following example gives you a starting point to copy-and-paste.
 For advanced use cases, consult the Godot documentation for these classes.